Adirondack Mountain Club (ADK)

 Boy Scouts of America

-The Boy Scouts of America (the BSA) is one of the largest Scouting organizations in the United States of America and one of the largest youth organizations in the United States, with more than 2.4 million youth participants and nearly one million adult volunteers.
+The Boy Scouts of America (the BSA) is one of the largest Scouting organizations in the world and one of the largest youth organizations in the United States, with more than 2.4 million youth participants and nearly one million adult volunteers.
 The BSA’s goal is to train youth in responsible citizenship, character development, and self-reliance through participation in a wide range of outdoor activities, educational programs, and, at older age levels, career-oriented programs in partnership with community organizations.
 For younger members, the Scout method is part of the program to instill typical Scouting values such as trustworthiness, good citizenship, and outdoors skills, through a variety of activities such as camping, aquatics, and hiking.

 Landmark Learning is a school for persons who work and play in the outdoors.
 We operate year-round from from a 40 acre campus in the mountains of western North Carolina, just outside the Great Smoky Mountains National Park.
 Since 1996, Landmark Learning has focused on certification trainings that promote national standards and industry best practices.
 Landmark Learning has been active in Leave No Trace education since 1999.
 We believe that outdoors ethics are a cornerstone in all that we teach.